redwoodjs/redwood/docs/docs/assets-and-files.md

 Sometimes however, you might want more control over styling your SVGs - maybe you want to modify the `stroke-width` or `fill` color.

 The easiest way to achieve this, is to make your SVGs a React component.
-Open up your SVG file, and drop in it's contents into a component - for example:
+Open up your SVG file, and drop in its contents into a component – for example:

 ```tsx title="web/src/components/icons/CarIcon.tsx"
 import type { SVGProps } from "react"